rpggio/ruleknit/README.md

     }
 ```

-## The generated code
+### The generated code

-When the ruleset is created, the following code is generated and compiled at runtime to implement the abstract {{Score}} method.
+When the ruleset is created, the following code is generated and compiled at runtime to implement the abstract `Score` method.
 This method runs the rules iteratively until completion, returning the result.
 The static methods of the class were wired together based on the names of the methods and the parameter names.

 ```
 public class GeneratedRulesetBowlingGame : Examples.BowlingGameSimple.RulesetBowlingGame {